Gnoot01/Gnoot01/README.md

-### Hey there!👋 I'm Andrew 🐶👤
+### Hey there!
+I'm Andrew ☺️

 <hr>

 I'm a Singaporean student full-stack web and app developer who loves to work on passion projects and bring incredible ideas to life digitally.

-And I also realllllly love Rottweilers ❤️.
+And I also realllllly love Rottweilers 🐶 ❤️.

 #### 📊 Stats